-Adult brain’s fear HQ can grow new cells
+Adult brain’s fear centre can grow new cells

 The discovery of neurogenesis in the amygdala could lead to treatments for anxiety and post-traumatic stress disorder.